-Liz Murray was born to loving but drugaddicted parents in the Bronx.
-In school she was taunted for her dirty clothing and liceinfested hair, eventually skipping so many classes that she was put into a girls' home.
-At age fifteen, Liz found herself on the streets.
-She learned to scrape by, foraging for food and riding subways all night to have a warm place to sleep.
-When Liz's mother died of AIDS, she decided to take control of her own destiny and go back to high school, often completing her assignments in the hallways and subway stations where she slept.
-Liz squeezed four years of high school into two while homeless, won a New York Times scholarship, and made it into the Ivy League.
-Breaking Night is an unforgettable and beautifully written story of one young woman's indomitable spirit to survive and prevail against all odds.

-Code Talker: The First and Only Memoir By One of the Original Navajo Code Talkers of WWII
+Nonfiction/ Liz Murray was born to loving but drug-

+Memoir BREAKING addicted parents in the Bronx.
+In school she

+NIGHT was taunted for her dirty clothing and lice-

+Breaking Night infested hair, eventually skipping so many

+classes that she was put into a girls' home.

+Liz Murray 38 At age fifteen, Liz found herself on the

+streets.
+She learned to scrape by, foraging

+for food and riding subways all night to have

+ABO NY ADDRESS a warm place to sleep.
+When Liz's mother

+second land have been been been as a second died of AIDS, she decided to take control of

+LIZ HURRAY her own destiny and go back to high school,

+often completing her assignments in the

+hallways and subway stations where she

+slept.
+Liz squeezed four years of high school

+into two while homeless, won a New York

+Times scholarship, and made it into the Ivy

+League.
+Breaking Night is an unforgettable

+and beautifully written story of one young

+woman's indomitable spirit to survive and

+prevail against all odds.

+Nonfiction/ Tellaries fre Actual Neurose Code and Rave Protos His name wasn't Chester Nez.
+That was the

+Memoir English name he was assigned in

+A A A kindergarten, and in boarding school at Fort

+Code Talker: The Store barren bereinen ber bereit Defiance, he was punished for speaking his

+First and Only CODE TALKED native language as the teachers sought to

+Memoir by One The first and only memoir by one of rid him of his culture and traditions.

+of the Original A Discrimination didn't stop Chester from

+Navajo Code answering the call to defend his country

+Talkers of WWII To Later and the state after Pearl Harbor, for the Navajo have

+A BEAN always been warriors, and his upbringing on

+Chester When Juden Schless Avite a New Mexico reservation gave him the

+Nez strength-both physical and mental-to

+excel as a Marine.
+During World War II, the

+Japanese had managed to crack every code

+the United States used.
+But when the

+Marines turned to its Navajo recruits to

+develop and implement a secret military

+language, they created the only unbroken

+code in modern warfare-and helped assure

+victory for the United States over Japan in

+the South Pacific.